Prevalence of Traumatic Brain Injury Among Trauma Patients in Ethiopia: Systematic Review and Meta-Analysis

 2Department of Surgery, College of Health Sciences and Medicine, Dilla University, Dilla Ethiopia

-Background: Traumatic Brain Injury is the common cause of mortality and disability in the young age populations particularly in children and adolescents.
-The objective of this systematic review and meta-analysis was to assess the prevalence of Traumatic Brain Injury among trauma patients in Ethiopia.
-Methods: A three-stage search strategy was conducted on PubMed/Medline, Science direct and African Online Journal and a grey literature search were conducted on Google scholars.
-The data analysis was conducted with R software version 3.6.1.
-Results: The pooled prevalence of Traumatic Brain Injury in Ethiopia was 20% (95% confidence interval, 11 to 32).
-Subgroup analysis revealed that Road Traffic Accident was the commonest mechanism of injury in Ethiopia 21% (95% confidence Interval (IC), 15 to 30 followed by Assault 18% (95% confidence interval, 5 to 48).
-Conclusion: The review revealed that the prevalence of Traumatic Brain Injury among trauma patients in Ethiopia is high as compared to continental and global reports.
-The policymakers and stakeholders should work on regulatory laws on transportation and pre-hospital emergency medical care system is also highly in demand.
+Background: Traumatic brain injury (TBI) is a common cause of mortality and disability in young age populations, particularly in children and adolescents.
+The objective of this systematic review and meta-analysis was to assess the prevalence of TBI among trauma patients in Ethiopia.
+Methods: A three-stage search strategy was conducted on PubMed/Medline, Science Direct and African Journals Online, and a grey literature search was conducted on Google Scholar.
+Data were analyzed with R version 3.6.1.
+Results: The pooled prevalence of TBI in Ethiopia was 20% (95% confidence interval (CI), 11–32).
+Subgroup analysis revealed that road traffic accident was the commonest mechanism of injury in Ethiopia at 21% (95% IC, 15–30), next was assault at 18% (95% CI, 5–48).
+Conclusion: This review shows a high prevalence of TBI among trauma patients in Ethiopia when compared with continental and global reports.
+Policymakers and stakeholders should work on regulatory laws on transportation; pre-hospital emergency medical care system is also in high demand.

 Conflicts of Interest: None

-It is estimated that in the USA, around 5.3 million people are living with a TBI related disability (5) and 7.7 million people in the European Union have experienced TBI have disabilities (6).
-The World Health Organization (WHO) estimates that each year more than 10 million people in the world sustain TBIs resulting in death or severe disability (7).
+It is estimated that in the USA about 5.3 million people are living with a TBI-related disability (5), and 7.7 million people in the European Union who have experienced TBI have disabilities (6).
+The World Health Organization (WHO) estimates that each year more than 10 million people in the world sustain TBI, resulting in death or severe disability (7).

-The incidence of TBI globally is rising, mainly owing to injuries associated with increases in population density, the increased use of motor vehicles, particularly in middle-income and low-income countries (8).
-Globally, road traffic accidents are responsible for more than 50 million injuries every year, with about 1.2 million endings in death (3,9,10).
-Many TBIs are indeed the result of motor-related accidents, but the pattern of injury varies across regions: in high-income countries, individuals with TBI are generally motor-vehicle occupants, whereas in middle-income and low-income countries patients with TBI are often vulnerable road-traffic users such as pedestrians, cyclists, and motorcyclists.
-Increased motorization combined with inadequate traffic education and slow implementation of traffic safety regulations is the main cause of the increasing incidence of TBI in low-income and middle-income countries (11).
+The incidence of TBI globally is rising, owing mainly to injuries associated with increases in population density and increased use of motor vehicles, particularly in middle- and low-income countries (8).
+Globally, road traffic accidents are responsible for more than 50 million injuries every year, with about 1.2 million ending in death (3,9,10).
+Indeed, many TBIs are the result of motor-related accidents, but the pattern of injury varies across regions: in high-income countries, individuals with TBI are generally motor vehicle occupants, whereas in middle- and low-income countries patients with TBI are often vulnerable road-traffic users such as pedestrians, cyclists, and motorcyclists.
+Increased motorization combined with inadequate traffic education and slow implementation of traffic safety regulations are the main causes of the increasing incidence of TBI in low- and middle-income countries (11).

-The prevalence of traumatic brain injury among trauma patients in Ethiopia varied from town to town.
-A study conducted at Addis Ababa emergency center, Tikur Anbessa specialized hospital showed that among 204 head injury patients enrolled in the study, forty-one percent (41%) of injuries occurred from a road traffic accident and 21 patients died (10.3%) (12).
-Another study in myungsun Christian medical center reveals that the prevalence of head injury among trauma patients visited the adult emergency department was 24.9% and road traffic accident was the leading cause of head injury (43.5%) followed by fall down accident 35.8% (13).
-A study done at Jimma university teaching hospital shows that the prevalence of head injury among patients admitted to adult ED was 3.69%.
-Interpersonal violence accounted for (54.1%) whereas road traffic accidents accounted for (31.1%) (14).
-Another study in Tikur Anbessa specialized hospital ED indicates that there was a 1.9% mortality rate out of 9956 patients who visited the emergency department.
-The most common cause of death was head injury (21.5%) (15).
-A study conducted Ayder referral hospital show that the prevalence of head injury from road traffic accident record review was 48.7%(16).
+The prevalence of TBI among trauma patients in Ethiopia varied from town to town.
+A study conducted at Addis Ababa Emergency Center, Tikur Anbessa specialized hospital, showed that among 204 head injury patients enrolled in the study, 41% of injuries occurred from a road traffic accident and 21 patients died (10.3%) (12).
+Another study in Myungsun Christian Medical Center had a 24.9% prevalence of head injury among trauma patients visiting the adult emergency department (ED): road traffic accident was the leading cause of head injury (43.5%), next was fall accident 35.8% (13).
+A study done at Jimma University Teaching Hospital showed prevalence of head injury of 3.69% among patients admitted to adult ED, interpersonal violence accounted for 54.1% and road traffic accidents 31.1% (14).
+Another study in Tikur Anbessa specialized hospital shows a 1.9% mortality rate out of 9,956 patients who visited the ED; the most common cause of death was head injury (21.5%) (15).
+A study conducted at Ayder Referral Hospital shows the prevalence of head injury from a review of records of road traffic accident was 48.7% (16).

-Another study conducted at Dilla university referral hospital shows the prevalence of head injury was 32.1% and road traffic accident was the main cause of head injury (17).
-A study at Gondar university referral hospital also reveals that the prevalence of head injury was 40.5%.
-Among this 46.7 % occurred due to interpersonal fight (18).
-A Study done in Ayder referral hospital showed that the prevalence of head injury was 56.3% and the most common causes of head injury were fallen down accident (41.9%), road traffic accident (24.9%), and interpersonal violence (24.8%) (19).
-In Ethiopia, there no national prevalence of head injury and the health planners and policymakers utilized demographic health surveys.
-The aim of the current study is therefore to assess the national prevalence of traumatic brain injury among trauma patients in Ethiopian.
+Another study conducted at Dilla University referral hospital shows the prevalence of head injury was 32.1%, and road traffic accident was the main cause of head injury (17).
+A study at Gondar University referral hospital also showed a prevalence of 40.5% for head injury; of these 46.7% occurred due to interpersonal fight (18).
+A study in Ayder referral hospital showed prevalence of head injury was 56.3% and the most common causes were fall accident (41.9%), road traffic accident (24.9%), and interpersonal violence (24.8%) (19).
+In Ethiopia, a national prevalence of head injury is lacking, and health planners and policymakers use demographic health surveys.
+The current study aims to assess the national prevalence of TBI among trauma patients in Ethiopia.